Myke Cole: Career

 Cole's first professional breakthrough in his writing career came in 2003 when his short story Blood And Horses won third prize in the Writers of the Future contest, with his story published in volume XIX of the anthology.
 He then published several short stories in magazines and anthologies including Weird Tales, where he went on to be a submission screener.

 His first publishing deal came in 2012 with his debut novel, Shadow Ops: Control Point published by Ace Books which won the 2013 Compton Crook Award.
 The series straddles genres incorporating elements of urban fantasy and military fantasy.
 He has said it took him 15 years of writing nights and weekends to finish it.
 The next two books in the series were published in as many years before the premiere in 2015 of The Reawakening Trilogy, a prequel set in the same universe as Shadow Ops.
 Installments of The Reawakening Trilogy were also released annually.

 His career grew to include television starting in 2017 when Cole was recruited for the CBS reality show Hunted.
 The premise of the show was contestants attempting to hide for a month from professional man hunters.
 Cole was chosen for the show due to his background in military intelligence operations; his role on the show was as one of the investigators tasked with tracking contestants.

-In 2018 The Armoured Saint, the first book of The Sacred Throne Trilogy was published by Tor.
+In 2018 The Armoured Saint, the first book of The Sacred Throne Trilogy was published by Tor Books.
 The series is a “grimdark” medieval fantasy, centering around a young girl leading a revolution in a theocratic state.
 Cole describes the series as being a difficult sell, with the first novel taking him three years to get it accepted by a publisher.
 2018 also saw the publishing of Cole's first non-fiction book, Legion Versus Phalanx, a military history book examining the military tactics of the Hellenistic phalanx and the Roman legion.
 In late 2018, Queen of Crows, the second Sacred Throne trilogy was released.

 Also in 2018, a survey on sexual harassment in children's publishing, related to activism around the #MeToo movement, was conducted by author Anne Ursu.
 Cole was one of several male authors anonymously accused of sexism in the comments of an article that discussed the results.
 Cole offered a public apology on his own blog, describing his recognition of the negative impact of his behavior.
 He committed to rectifying his behavior, donated $500 to the Time's Up Legal Defense Fund, and stepped down from managing a writer's happy hour.
 In response to this, one of his accusers publicly accepted his apology and related that she accused him because of unwanted flirting from him at an industry dinner.